 Lunchtime is a significant revenue source for any restaurant business.

-Since COVID-19 altered our lives, many restaurant owners realised they could not only rely on dining in, so they transformed their services to include take out and delivery options.
+Since COVID-19 altered our lives, many restaurant owners realized they could not rely only on dining in, so they transformed their services into takeout and delivery options.

 One great example of a successful transformation is Superbowl.

 Their special offers include homemade, seasonal, organic, and local ingredients available for business lunch meetings, team lunch meetings, or other company events requiring delicious food!

 Another superhero from the EasyOrder squad is Jeanbon.
 Again, they aimed for the nearly impossible: to grant access to quality food in a lovely setting focusing on fast service at a reasonable price.

 The quality and simplicity of their products and dedicated team ensure repeat customers, and how they customize the EasyOrder solution provides a unique restaurant experience.